-Testing will be conducted by a vendor, Vitality, in the K building.
-Employees must perform testing during non-working hours (lunch break is acceptable if it doesn’t cause you to go over the break time).
+Employees must perform testing during non-working hours (lunch break is acceptable if it doesn't cause you to go over the break).
 The on-site testing facility will have regularly posted hours.
-Vitality will send the test results to the employee, and HR will be able to track results.
-Testing can be performed by a vendor or party outside of the on-site vendor.
+Vitality will send the test results to the employee, and HR will track results.
+A vendor or party can perform testing outside of the on-site vendor.
 For example, employees can go to Walgreens or CVS or a rapid testing facility for a test.
 Please note that the facility must comply with the Illinois Department of Public Health (IDPH) requirements.
 Employees can submit the results of an at-home test.
 These test kits must comply with the requirements of IDPH.
 Employees should be aware that test results can take up to 72 hours and should plan for that when trying to meet the weekly testing requirements of the Order.
-Employees are required to have a negative test result before being allowed to work each week.
+Employees are required to have a negative test result before working each week.
 Employees who fail to comply with the Order will be violating the safety rules of the College.
 They will be withheld from service and could be subject to disciplinary action for non-compliance.

-Vitality is the vendor that ECC will use for the testing starting on September 20, 2021.
+Vitality is the vendor ECC will use for the testing on September 20, 2021.
 ECC endorses this vendor to perform the tests as required by the State.
 Vitality will be operating in Building K, and their hours of operation will be posted.
 ICCB has allowed ECC to accept proof of testing from other outlets such as Walgreens, CVS, Rapid Test, etc. IDPH has given requirements for institutions to accept those tests.
-If the test doesn’t meet the IDPH standard, it will not be accepted.
+It will not be accepted if the test doesn't meet the IDPH standard.

-Similarly, ECC can accept at-home tested as long as they meet the IDPH standard.
+Similarly, ECC can accept at-home tests as long as they meet the IDPH standard.
 The employee will bear the costs of a third-party test or at-home/self-test.
-Testing at the on-site facility is free.
+Testing at the on-site facility is complimentary.

 For third-party vendors

 Individuals testing to comply with the requirements in the Order should seek viral testing, preferably a PCR test if available.
-Tests must have Emergency Use Authorization by the FDA or be operating per the Laboratory Developed Test requirements by US CMS.
+Tests must have Emergency Use Authorization by the FDA or be operating per US CMS's Laboratory Developed Test requirements.
 Viral tests indicate whether an individual has a current infection.
 There are two types of viral tests: nucleic acid amplification tests, including the gold-standard PCR test, and antigen tests.